A Rosemary Tree makes a wonderful focal point for a dinner table or buffet party.

 Rosemary is a shrubby sort of herb, but it's unlikely to be as big or strong as a fir tree, so the decorations you'd normally use for Christmas probably won't be useable.

-You can take pasta bows or similiar and spray them a color - use a theme if you like - tiny bows made out of ribbon will work well as decorations.
+You can take pasta bows or similar and spray them a color - use a theme if you like - tiny bows made out of ribbon will work well as decorations.
+You can buy tiny led lights which you could wrap round the tree.

 Use your imagination - maybe let the kids loose as their project.